NamiDB

 DuckDB for graphs.

-Import a library, point it at a bucket, write Cypher from inside your process.
-Notebooks, single-process apps, local dev, CI fixtures: same engine, same files.
-Open the same s3:// URI a production daemon is serving and the graph is right there.
+Import the library, point it at a bucket, run Cypher inside your process.
+Notebooks, scripts, local dev, CI fixtures: same engine, same files.
+Open the same s3:// path your server uses and the graph is right there.

 $ pip install namidb